theunicornguild/Track_My_Shows/02_setup/01_creating_a_react_app.md

   ```
   This command will install yarn globally on your device

-Now you can either clone our starter file to get our starting components or you can create your project from scratch (recommended so that you get used to it).
+Now you have two options to either 1) clone our starter file to get our starting components or 2) you can create your project from scratch (recommended so that you get used to it).

-**How to clone the starter file?**
+**How to clone the starter file? (option 1)**

 - Go to the project's [repo](https://github.com/grumpy13/TrackMyShows_ReactJS)
 - Fork the project to your github account